bdcht/amoco/doc/quickstart.rst

    (0x804a02c)                                  <- [M32(0x804a02c), (M32(0x804a02c)+0x1), ...]
    ([M32(0x804a02c),(M32(0x804a02c)+0x1), ...]) <- [M8(M32(0x804a02c)), M8(M32(0x804a02c)+1), ⊤8, ...]

-Here the studied function has 4 blocks and a loop.
-By looking directly at the computed function's mapper we can see that the counter is probably located at ``(esp-8)`` and incremented starting from 0.
-The global location 0x804a02c is accessed and dereferenced sucessively so it is likely to hold a pointer to a char.
+Here the function has 4 blocks and a *loop*.
+By looking directly at the computed :class:`mapper <cas.mapper.mapper>` we can see that the loop counter variable is probably located at ``(esp-8)`` and incremented from initial value 0.
+The global location ``0x804a02c`` is accessed and dereferenced sucessively byte-after-byte so it is likely to hold a pointer to a char.